 Ningxia Night Market (寧夏夜市, Ningxia Yeshi)

 Located somewhat near Zhongshan (中山) station on the green & red lines (a 10-minute walk west, you can check the map in the station and follow signs on the street), this night market is mostly about food.
-It’s a fairly small one, and the single road it’s located on is fairly wide so the market doesn’t feel too crowded.
+It’s a fairly small one, and the single road it’s located on is quite wide so the market doesn’t feel too crowded – the main row of stalls is pretty narrow, but you can also walk behind them.
 The food’s good and while Ningxia night market isn’t as lively and colourful as some of the others, it’s a good place for a cheap meal while you’re in central Taipei.